George II of Great Britain: Planning for succession

-In the general election of 1747 Frederick, Prince of Wales again campaigned actively for the opposition but Pelham's party won easily.
-Like his father before him, the Prince entertained opposition figures at his house in Leicester Square.
-When Prince Frederick died unexpectedly in 1751, his eldest son, Prince George, became heir apparent.
-The King commiserated with the Dowager Princess of Wales and wept with her.
-As her son would not reach the age of majority until 1756, a new British Regency Act was passed to make her regent, assisted by a council led by Frederick's brother, Prince William, Duke of Cumberland, in case of George II's death.
-The King also made a new will, which provided for Cumberland to be sole regent in Hanover.
+In the general election of 1747, Frederick, Prince of Wales, again campaigned actively for the opposition but Pelham's party won easily.
+Like his father before him, Frederick entertained opposition figures at his house in Leicester Square.
+When Frederick died unexpectedly in 1751, his eldest son, Prince George, became heir apparent.
+The King commiserated with Frederick's widow, Augusta, and wept with her.
+As her son would not reach the age of majority until 1756, a new British Regency Act was passed that would make her regent, assisted by a council led by Frederick's brother William in case of George II's death.
+The King also made a new will, which provided for William to be sole regent in Hanover.
 After the death of his daughter Louisa at the end of the year, George lamented, "This has been a fatal year for my family.
 I lost my eldest son – but I am glad of it ...
 Now [Louisa] is gone.
 I know I did not love my children when they were young: I hated to have them running into my room; but now I love them as well as most fathers."